kbachir/DevOps-Notes/AWS/README.md

 - On cloud

 Good example: End-to-end encryption in Whatsapp was introduced after someone stole messages in transit and Whatsapp was fined heavily.

-Jumbox/Bastion Server/NAT instance
-- You will be able to access DB instance from app through a NAT instance or a bastion server.
-The pem file gets stored in the middle ground and not the app.
-- **^ look into this more**

-Jenkins

-Setting up an SSH on Jenkins

-- Create new
-- Enter name
-- Discard old builds = 3
-- Github project url = HTTPS link project of repo.
-When it asks for a url, use https.
--
-- Office 365 connector > restrict > we're using a precreated label called sparta-ubuntu-node
-- Source code management > git > repository url: ssh key (repo url is ssh, project url is https)
-- We now need to provide the private key to Jenkins
-  - to add a key:
-  - click add > jenkins > kind: SSH Username with private key > select private key > add: private ssh key (include _all_ text)
-  - chain branch specifier to /main
-  - add build > execute shell > enter path of test folder
-  - in script: `cd app, npm install, npm test`
-  - Build environment > tick provide node & npm (this saves us from having to install node and all packages)

-With this, we still had to manually press build now.
-For a full CICD pipeline, we need this to run automatically from a localhost commit.

-## Setting up a webhook

-- Configure Jenkins and ensure Build triggers > "Github hook trigger for GITScm polling" is enabled
-- Go to Github repo > settings > webhooks
-- Add webhook > payload url: Jenkins dashboard url/github-webhook (you have to add the github-webhook part)
-- Content type: application json.
--